 If you like history, architecture, sandy beaches, bizarre tourist attractions—or any combination of the above—you’ll want to spend some time in St. Augustine.
 The oldest permanent settlement in the United States—though Santa Fe, New Mexico, makes a strong counterclaim to this title—St. Augustine was founded in 1565, half a century after Ponce de León first set foot here in 1513, looking for the Fountain of Youth.
 Under Spanish control, the town’s early history was pretty lively, with Francis Drake leveling the place in 1586.
 The British, after trading Cuba for Florida at the end of the Seven Years’ War, took control in 1763 and held St. Augustine throughout the American Revolution—during which Florida was staunchly loyal to King George.
 It served for many years as capital of Florida under both the British and Spanish, but after the Americans took over, the city lost that status to Tallahassee.
 St. Augustine subsequently missed out on much of Florida’s 20th-century growth and development, which has allowed the preservation of its substantial historical remnants.

 The heart of St. Augustine is contained within a walkably small area, centered on the Plaza de la Constitución, which faces east onto Matanzas Bay.
 Pedestrianized St. George Street runs north and south from here through the heart of historic St. Augustine, while two blocks west stand the city’s most prominent landmarks: two grand early 1900s hotels, the Ponce de Leon and the Alcazar.
-They were originally owned and operated as part of Henry Flagler’s Florida empire, but now respectively house Flagler College and the decorative arts collections of the Lightner Museum (daily, $10 adults).
+They now respectively house Flagler College and the decorative arts collections of the Lightner Museum (daily, $10 adults).
 Both are full of finely crafted interior spaces and well worth a look.

-Unfortunately for present-day visitors, the grand old Ponce de Léon Hotel no longer welcomes overnight guests, but contemporary St. Augustine does offer a wide variety of accommodations, including the imaginatively named Beachfront B&B (1 F St., 904/461-8727, adults only, $150 and up) in St. Augustine Beach.
-At Beachfront B&B you can spend the night in one of five tastefully decorated suites in a historic home, then wake up to watch the porpoises cavorting offshore.
-In the historic district, the Kenwood Inn (38 Marine St., 904/824-2116, $139 and up) has 14 rooms in a Victorian-era hotel along the Matanzas River.
+St. Augustine offers a wide variety of accommodations.
+At Beachfront B&B (1 F St., 904/461-8727, adults only, $160 and up) you can spend the night in one of five tastefully decorated suites in a historic home, then wake up to watch the porpoises cavorting offshore.
+In the historic district, the Kenwood Inn (38 Marine St., 904/824-2116, $189 and up) has 14 rooms in a Victorian-era hotel along the Matanzas River.